deathwatchgaming/Unity-BasicPlayerControl/README.md

 Create a basic Player Controller for your Unity projects *

-* (now by either using the old input system or the new input system)
+* (using the old input system as previously provided files allowed or now using the new input system with new files provided for such usage)

 REPO NOTE: The purpose of this repository was decided upon recently when